dhh1128/codecraft.co/code-isnt-art.md

 <em><a href="https://plus.google.com/108404514060536763555/posts" target="_blank">Jesse Harris</a> has been a geek since cutting his teeth on the Commodore 64 in pre-school.
 He currently works in support at RSA, the security division of EMC, and has been doing support, systems administration, and web development for 13 years.</em>
 <p style="padding-top:1em;"></p>

----

-Daniel (2012-09-23 17:55:58)

-I see echoes of Martin Fowler ("any fool can write code a computer can understand; good programmers write code that humans can understand") in your thinking, Jesse.
-Also, you remind me of Richard Gabriel's notion of "habitability" (from _Patterns of Software_).
-He deplores cleverness and instead advocates making code approachable and comfortable for others.

-BTW, in the subtitle of my blog, I assert that software = science + art + people.
-This might sound like we're at odds, but I don't think so.
-I'm claiming that human creativity, not just hard-core algorithms, is an essential ingredient of software; you're warning coders not to get carried away.
-I think that's good advice.